Skip to main content

 Key takeaways

-- Only four states allow an anonymous LLC where members are not on the public record: Delaware, Nevada, New Mexico, and Wyoming.
+• Only three states let you form an anonymous LLC with member names kept off the public state record: Delaware, New Mexico, and Wyoming.
+Nevada is often listed as a fourth, but its annual state filing requires a public list of managers or managing members, so member anonymity there takes an added step.
 An anonymous holding LLC still needs a real, deliverable business address, and a home address on that filing undoes the privacy the structure was formed to get.

 Before you start